In our Interview With An Author series, Writer’s Relief asks professional writers to share their tried-and-true secrets for publishing success.

-CONTEST: We are going to compile our favorite stories to share with our followers.
-Leave a comment below by September 8th, and you’ll be entered to win a copy of our acclaimed book, THE HAPPY WRITER!
+CONTEST: Leave a comment by October 22, and you’ll be entered to win a copy of his new book, Splitting an Order!
 U.S. residents only.

 BOOKS HURT SO FRIGGIN BAD THOUGH on We Heart It.

 Thanks to everyone for making literary month amazing!!
 We did so many awesome literary tattoos, and collected A TON of books for Portland Books to Prisoners.

 Speaking of awesome literary tattoos, LOOK HOW AMAZING this tattoo by Niki is!!
 The book closes when she closes her arm!!
 We are so jealous for not thinking of this.